-- Excused absence is defined as: - Student illness or critical illness/death in the immediate family- only illnesses or injuries (with physician documentation) that prohibit students from participating in class/clinical are excused.
-Immediate family is defined as spouse/life partner, child, parent, spouse/life partner's parent, legal guardian, sibling, grandparent or grandchild. - ♦ Short-Term Military Obligation - Jury Duty or Subpoena for Court Appearance- students should make arrangements to postpone or schedule all court activities during times that do not conflict with nursing classes and clinical activities.
-Documentation for court may be obtained upon request from the department office. - An excused clinical/lab absence must be made up.
+An excused absence is defined as:

+- Student illness or critical illness/death in the immediate family only, illnesses or injuries (with physician' documentation) that prohibit students from participating in class/clinical are excused.
+Immediate family is defined as spoude/life partner, child, parent, sibling, grandparent, or grandchild. - Short-term military obligation. - Jury duty or subpoena for court appearance.
+Students should make arrangements to postpone or schedule all court activities during times that do not conflict with nursing classes and clinical activities.
+Documentation for court may be obtained upon request from the department office.

+An excused clinical/lab absences must be made up.